RifqiTaw/RifqiTaw/README.md

 ### About Me 📄

-Hello, my name is **Rifqi Taufiqurrohman**, a passionate and ambitious  **frontend developer** with a fervent dedication to the world of **Web Development**.Currently working in Telkom Foundation As a Frontend Developer
+Hello, my name is **Rifqi Taufiqurrohman**, a passionate and ambitious  **Frontend Developer** with a fervent dedication to the world of **Web Development**.
+Currently working in Telkom Foundation As a Frontend Developer
 Since 2022, I’ve been dedicated to crafting interactive, user-friendly interfaces that solve complex challenges with clean and efficient code.

 I specialize in building responsive web applications using modern technologies like Vue.js, Nuxt.js, and Tailwind CSS, always striving to create seamless user experiences.
 With a keen eye for design and attention to detail, I turn ideas into engaging digital solutions that not only look great but function flawlessly across all devices.